10 servers curated

 0 stars

-This server focuses on converting OpenAPI operations into tools with support for complex authentication methods.
-It is ideal for teams needing granular control over tool filtering and multiple transport options like stdio or HTTP.
+This server focuses on converting OpenAPI operations into accessible tools with support for complex authentication methods.
+Its dynamic-api-tools interface allows for advanced filtering by tags or resources, ensuring your AI agent only interacts with relevant endpoints.

 1 toolsluciVuc